aidilidham/Mar26_SecureClassroomAirQuality/README.md

-# Mar26_SecureClassroomAirQuality
+# Mar26_SecureHomeAirQuality
-to monitor air quality in home or office
+to monitor air quality in home